wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 4.5.7 =
+= 4.5.8 =

-New CSS matching and user style sheet support.
+New support for special character in links.

 == Changelog ==